apache/opennlp/README.md

 That means, that you can continue to use the previous `opennlp-tools` artifact as a dependency.
 However, we strongly recommend to switch to the new modular structure and import only the components you need, which will result in a smaller dependency footprint.

-Only `opennlp-runtime` needs to be added as a dependency, and you can add additional modules (e.g. `opennlp-ml-maxent`, `opennlp-models`, etc.) as required by your project.
+Only `opennlp-runtime` needs to be added as a dependency, and you can add additional modules (e.g. `opennlp-ml-maxent`, `opennlp-model-resolver`, etc.) as required by your project.
 For users of the traditional CLI toolkit, nothing changes with the 3.x release line.
 CLI usage remains stable as described in the [project's dev manual](https://opennlp.apache.org/docs/).

 ### Head's up